chinnuffx/How-to-create-a-telegram-bot-/README.md

 # How-to-create-a-telegram-bot-
-How to create a telegram bot using termux simple chat bot
+How to create a telegram bot using termux simple chat bot.